Minsb/C-chatting-program/README.md

 this program is multi-user chatting program based on C Linux
-mthread is based on multithread and mplexing is based on multiplexing server and both use TCP/IP protocol.
+mthread is based on multithread and mplexing is based on multiplexing server
+both use TCP/IP protocol.

 //command
 1.start server with port number (ex : ./server 9190)